 It’s a stunning place to start a walk up Scafell Pike.

 The path begins at the Old Dungeon Ghyll pub a traditional watering hole for hardy hikers.
-The first mile and a half is easy level walking up the Langdale Valley.
+The first mile and a half is easy, level walking up the Langdale Valley.
 It then steepens and ascends over 1,000 ft up Rocky Rossett Gill in under a mile.

-The next section is over a grass shelf (with two descent and ascents) to Esk Hause, where it joins a very rocky path (requiring a bit of easy scrambling/boulder hopping) up and down over Broad Crag to the summit.
+The next section is over a grass shelf (with two descents and ascents) to Esk Hause, where it joins a very rocky path (requiring a bit of easy scrambling/boulder hopping) up and down over Broad Crag to the summit.

-GREAT LANGDALE | ROUTE DETAILS
+GREAT LANGDALE ROUTE DETAILS

-Ease of Navigation — This is the hardest way up Scafell Pike as it is both the longest and has the most ascent, but it’s a wonderful route with four very distinct sections.
-The views change regularly as the path cuts its way between mighty mountains.
+This is the hardest way up Scafell Pike as it is both the longest and has the most ascent, but it’s a wonderful route with four very distinct sections.

 The path is well-marked and generally easy to follow.
 Although care is needed clambering over the large rocks near the summit, which is tucked away for most of the walk, and makes a wonderful surprise as you make the final approach.